Reviving 70s Nostalgia: Shared Power and Serenity for Modern Times

 4. Share the work

-“Your mother isn’t here … so clean up after yourself.”
-Those signs were everywhere for a reason.
-Many boomer Mikes grew up with their moms waiting on them, and expected their wives to do the same, even when they were also working outside the home.
+“YOUR MOTHER DOESN’T WORK HERE.
+CLEAN UP AFTER YOURSELF” Those signs were everywhere for a reason.
+It was assumed mothers would clean up everything.
+Many boomer men grew up with their moms waiting on them, and expected their wives to do the same, even when they were also working outside the home.
 That was so unfair.
-I remind myself of that when I catch myself doing for my kids what they should be doing for themselves.

 5. Share the power

-The real problem with the boomer generation was that a golden circle — mostly white, mostly male — was overrepresented in decision-making roles, lacked adequate checks and balances, and then got to set the standards.
-That wasn’t new.
-But the “equal opportunity” 70s told them they earned it all fair and square.
+The problem as the boomer generation entered adulthood was that a golden circle (mostly white, mostly male) was overrepresented in decision-making roles, lacked adequate checks and balances, and then got to set the standards.
+That wasn’t new (and still isn’t).
+But the “equal opportunity” 70s told them they earned it all fair and square, while others in difficult situations were told they “deserved” what they got.

-6. Reach out and touch someone
+6. “Reach out and touch someone”

 7. Let hope shine through the doom